iluvwlw/iluvwlw/README.md

 ## WSG YALL
 Trying to get used to this thing cuz I genuinely don't know how to use it, but I'm definitely gonna drop some stuff about me and eventually customize it properly. ***(SO YES, This is a WIP)***

 For starters, this is a *Pony Town* profile..
 OKAY?
-I'M STILL STUDYING, MICHAEL.
+I'M STILL STUDYING, ~MICHAEL~.
 I DON'T KNOW PROGRAMMING.

 ## so uh..
 ANYWAY